 We have just released a new version of Kill Bill 0.22.x: Release Notes.
 Besides introducing our initiatives for cloud billing and payment, we’ve also been working on improving:

 - Core billing and payment enhancements and bug fixes

 - Package manager

 From a core billing and payment point-of-view, we have focused our energy around the ease-of-use of our APIs.
 We have also addressed the most relevant bugs and requested system enhancements.

 Some of these enhancement are visible to the user (for example, the ability to specify an external key on the subscription object).
 Others are internal re-implementations of our sub-systems to lead to a more unified story.
 One example is reworking the invoice adjustment logic as described in the Behavior Changes section of our 0.21.5 release notes.

 We have also spent some time improving the foundations of our stack.
-We’ve made multiple updates on our internal queue (bus events and notifications), making it more robust and perform even better.
+We’ve made multiple updates on our internal queue (bus events and notifications), to ensure it is more robust and performs even better.
 We have tested such enhancements in the cloud; we were able to sustain 600 events/sec, providing solid foundations to support most large customers.